 Software

-This isn’t to say Apple completely fails the compatibility test, however.
-Several music production companies design products with Apple in mind, since they understand their audience often uses Apple products.
+This isn’t to say that Apple completely fails the compatibility test, however.
+Several music production companies design products with Apple in mind, as they understand their audience often uses Apple products.
 Apple’s iPhone has even found a niche in the mobile DAW market (check out these great iOS DAWs).
 In this way, Macs and other Apple products push the industry forward, but some fallout is inevitable.

-Functionality and power
+Functionality and Power

 For some, even a high-end Mac doesn’t offer enough speed to handle everything, even if it’s generally more stable.
 And, as we mentioned, since PCs offer more customization, some creative types simply modify or enhance their PC to handle their work and play.
 Of course, not everyone has the money, skill, or knowledge to transform their PC into a powerhouse.
 So it’s really a draw here.
 Do you want more right away, or the potential to add more down the road?

-Ease of use
+Ease of Use

 Your ability to navigate your computer matters more than just about anything.
 You won’t get very far if you can’t get a grip on the design philosophy of your computer.
 Macs have dominated this space with intuitive design both inside and out.
 They’ve become known as the “creative person’s computer” in part for this reason.
 The applications of the MacBook touchpad alone make navigation and precision control incredibly simple.
 In Logic Pro, for instance, the touchpad acts as a multi-purpose mixing board, and it feels great.